vahidhedayati/php-projects/wordpress/README.md

-Goto plugins - and disable all remove and add `Ocean Extra` as well as `Elementor`

 Create Pages in the pages meny and using Appearance / Menus you can create / customize the menu bars to contain new pages / content as part of navigation